huyujie/shutil/README.md

 Complete install,you must execute 'source /etc/profile' to make enviroment effective.

 ## tools
-Ihosts is a tool to travel gfw in China,copy in https://github.com/racaljk/hosts.
+Ihosts is a tool to across gfw in China,copy in https://github.com/racaljk/hosts.